– Kevin Love

 Example of What You Could Say:

-“Okay, it’s been fifteen minutes now, so let’s stop writing and come back together again.
-A lot of people journal every day because they have so much on their minds and it can feel good to get it from the mind onto paper.
-Think about if you feel differently now than you did fifteen minutes ago.
-Would anyone like to share what they wrote about?”
+“Okay, it’s been fifteen minutes now, so let’s stop writing and feel free to continue writing this letter later if you would like.
+A lot of people journal every day because they have so much on their minds, and it can feel good to put your thoughts on paper.
+Would anyone like to share what they wrote about?
+You can share by reading your whole letter, a part of your letter, by sharing the topic of what you wrote about, or also how it felt to do this activity.

 If you or your students would like to learn more about the ideas in this lesson, additional resources and third party links are included below.